stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Valid [False, "foo", 12]
 ```

-The next step will be to parse a whole CSV-table, represented
+The next step will be to parse a whole CSV table, represented
-as a list of string, where each string corresponds to a line.
+as a list of strings, where each string corresponds to a line
+in a CSV table.
 We will go about this stepwise as there are several aspects
-to handle this properly.
+to do this properly.
 What we are looking for - eventually -
 is a function of the following type (we are going to
 implement several version of this function, hence the
 numbering):